24900341/fwd-ex1/README.md

 REG NO : 212224040194

 ## AIM:
-To develop a simple webserver to serve html pages and display the list of protocols in TCP/IP Protocol Suite.
+To develop a simple webserver using Python’s http.server module that serves HTML pages with a customizable colored background.

 ## DESIGN STEPS:
 ### Step 1: